What are the formal steps required for me to access the facility?

 I am a new academic/student, I don’t have any budget but like to explore some new ideas in micro-engineering, what support can I get?

-- Each year, we offer design competition and proof-of-concept projects supported by the Hamlyn Centre.
+- Each year, we offer a design competition and proof-of-concept projects supported by the Hamlyn Centre.
 The design competition will be held each year at the Hamlyn Symposium for the creative use of the facility.
 We will support each year up to five proof-of-concept projects with all costs associated with facility usage, technical support and consumables fully covered.
 This will bring multi-disciplinary research groups together, establish pilot study data and seed new project ideas that will lead to major research grants, which are essential for ensuring the long-term sustainability of the facility.

 The design I have got is highly confidential, are there potential risks involved?